Products Affected - Description

-- American Regent has nitroglycerin 5 mg/mL 10 mL vials on back order and the company cannot estimate a release date.1
+- American Regent has nitroglycerin 5 mg/mL 10 mL vials on back order and the company estimates a release date of mid-November 2014.1

-- Arbor Pharmaceuticals has imported Nitronal 1 mg/mL 25 mL ampules and 50 mL vials available.
+- Arbor Pharmaceuticals is importing Nitronal 1 mg/mL 25 mL ampules and 50 mL vials as needed.
 Orders for this product must be placed with your wholesaler and product will be supplied by Cardinal SPD, ASD Specialty, or McKesson Specialty.5

 - Hospira has all nitroglycerin injection products on back order and the company cannot estimate a release date.2